HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/traditional_deployment/roadmaps/rm_install_deployment/rm_clusters/rm_production_cluster.md

 29. Complete the following steps to create extra cluster nodes:
 30. Install HCL Digital Portal on the additional node.

+    !!!tip
-    **Tip:** For additional nodes, you only need to install the HCL Portal product binary files.
+        For additional nodes, you only need to install the HCL Portal product binary files.
 Therefore, on the Features screen of the IBM Installation Manager, ensure that **Portal Server Profile** is not selected.

 31. **Set Up a Cluster** \> **Create an Additional Cluster Node**.